 Crash Recovery

-Your server currently saves data on clean shutdown but loses everything if it crashes.
-In this stage, you’ll add durability so data survives unexpected failures.
+Your server survives clean shutdowns but loses everything if it crashes.
+In this stage, you’ll add a write-ahead log so data survives unexpected failures too.

 Write-Ahead Logging

 Section titled “Write-Ahead Logging”Implement a Write-Ahead Log (WAL) that records operations before they’re applied to memory.
-Each write operation must be written to the log file before updating your in-memory store.
+If the process crashes between a write and its memory update, the log survives and you can replay it on restart to reconstruct state.

 Log Format